 Farmers in Hun village, Chieng Coi ward, Son La province learn production experience on the internet to apply to develop the family economy.
 Photo: Van Ngoc

-"The performances are carefully selected, incorporating propaganda content about the Party's guidelines and policies, the State's policies and laws, building a cultural life associated with new rural areas, and protecting the environment," said Ms. Hoan.
+"The performances were carefully selected, incorporating propaganda content about the Party's guidelines and policies, the State's policies and laws, building a cultural life associated with new rural areas, and protecting the environment," said Ms. Hoan.

 Since having free wifi, the art troupe of Hun village, Chieng Coi ward, Son La province has had more convenience in practicing and performing.
 Photo: Van Ngoc

-Also according to Mr. Tong Van Yen, to implement the construction of a model new rural village in rural culture, from 2021 to now, Hun village has mobilized a total resource of more than 7.2 billion VND, of which the State supported over 4.8 billion VND, people contributed over 2.4 billion VND, along with thousands of working days and thousands of square meters of donated land to build infrastructure.
+Also according to Mr. Tong Van Yen, to implement the construction of a model new rural village in rural culture, from 2021 up to now, Hun village has mobilized a total resource of more than 7.2 billion VND, of which the State supported over 4.8 billion VND, people contributed over 2.4 billion VND, along with thousands of working days and thousands of square meters of donated land to build infrastructure.

 Up to now, Hun village, Chieng Coi ward, Son La province, has been recognized as a model new rural village.
 Photo: Van Ngoc